 How to get around it: During your trial period, rigorously test the data sync capabilities.
 Make a change in one system and see how quickly it’s reflected in the other.
 Choose tools that explicitly advertise real-time sync to ensure your team is always working with the most current information.

-Addressing Security and Privacy
+Keeping Your Data Safe: Security and Privacy Concerns

 Connecting different software systems means you're creating new pathways for data to travel.
 Naturally, this brings up important questions about security and privacy.
 You need to be confident that your employees' information and your company's data are protected every step of the way.
 This means vetting the security protocols of any new tool you introduce and ensuring it meets your company's compliance standards.
 A breach in one system could potentially expose another, so a strong security posture is essential.